 Low margin and cheaper than an accountant

 Most umbrella companies deduct a margin from the workers’ gross pay each time payments are processed.
-As most assignments run with a weekly or monthly payroll frequency, umbrellas tend to, unsurprisingly, offer two margins – a weekly margin and a monthly margin.
+As most assignments run with a weekly or monthly payroll frequency, umbrellas tend to offer two margins – a weekly margin and a monthly margin.

-Find out more in our article – the lowdown on umbrella company fees and margins.
+Find out more about the lowdown on umbrella company fees here.

 We’ve mentioned Continuity of Employment, but we didn’t focus on how convenient it is to use the same umbrella for all your temporary assignments.
 If you’ve ever used agency PAYE (which has its advantages and disadvantages too), you may be used to switching from various payrolls regularly.